mrtrumbe/recipo/Sauces/Carolina_Mustard_BBQ_Sauce.md

 ## Instructions

-Add everything except the butter to a large bowl and whisk until well combined.
+Add everything to a large bowl and whisk until well combined.
 Put into a container or bottle and chill before serving.